Morocco Culture and Music Tour

 Day 2: Travel from Casablanca to Volubilis

-After breakfast you will travel to Volubilis visiting on the way the beautiful vistas and small Berber villages of Morocco.
+After breakfast, you will travel to Volubilis, passing by the beautiful vistas and small Berber villages of Morocco on the way.
 Visible for miles, Volubilis is a remarkable site, once the central location for the introduction of Judaism, Christianity, and Islam to the natives of Morocco.
 You will spend some time relaxing at the peaceful Volubilis hotel, which overlooks a valley of the city's ancient ruins.
 In the afternoon, you will walk through the first Islamic city in Morocco, Moulay Idriss, home to many Sufi Orders founded throughout the centuries.
-This tour will be your initial introduction to Moroccan society with regard to spirituality, as you explore the city's labyrinth-like streets and local markets.
+This tour will be your initial introduction to Moroccan society, particularly in terms of spirituality, as you explore the city's labyrinthine streets and local markets.
 After dinner, you will attend a brief introductory session about Sufi music, followed by a rhythmic celebration of Hadra, after which you will return to your hotel early for a good night's sleep.
 B.D

 Day 3: Overland travel to Fez